silverstripe/silverstripe-contentreview/README.md

 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/silverstripe-labs/silverstripe-contentreview/badges/quality-score.png?s=e68f2c583f03c7eab0326781f6219f0ed58c9ad8)](https://scrutinizer-ci.com/g/silverstripe-labs/silverstripe-contentreview/)
 [![Code Coverage](https://scrutinizer-ci.com/g/silverstripe-labs/silverstripe-contentreview/badges/coverage.png?s=42151d66ef5121363face01c03c94dc479baa408)](https://scrutinizer-ci.com/g/silverstripe-labs/silverstripe-contentreview/)

-This module helps with ensuring that a websites content are correct and up-to-date so that visitors can rely on the information provided by the client.
+This module helps keep your website content accurate and up-to-date, which keeps your users happy.

+It does so by sending reviewers reminder emails to go in and check the content.
 For a reviewer this often includes checking links, grammar, factual information and look and feel.

-## Roles

 There are two types of roles with this module.

+ * Website owner; (typically assigned to the Administrator group) ensures that a website is accurate and up-to-date, by delegating responsibility to content reviewers.
- * Content Owner; are responsible to periodically review a page.
+ * Content reviewer; responsible for keeping a website or part of a website accurate and up-to-date.
- * Website Responsible; ensures that pages have an scheduled content review with an Content Owner.

 ## Features

- * Content owner will receive a notification when a pages review date is due with links to the page and the CMS edit form
+ * Content reviewer will receive an email notification when a page is due for review.
- * Content owners can mark a page as 'reviewed' via the CMS Page edit view.
+ * Content reviewer can mark a page as 'reviewed', and provide review notes.
- * Website Responsible can assign a content owner (members or groups) to a page (and optionally all sub-pages) and a schedule of how often the content should be reviewed.
+ * Website owner can assign content reviewers to a page and set when the content should be reviewed.
- * Website Responsible can see a “pages due for review” report
- * Website Responsible can see a “pages without content owner” report
+ * Website owner can see a report of pages and their reviewed status.
- * Website Responsible can set a default Content Owner and schedule for all pages without a review schedule.
+ * Content reviewers can be assigned to a page, a page and all sub-pages, or globally.
+ * The content review schedule can be automatic, e.g. every month, and/or a specific date.

-## Wished features:
+## Wishlist features:

- * Reminder emails that notifies Content Owner and Website responsible that a review is over due.
- * Emails are customisable in the CMS
+ * Overdue review reminder emails.
+ * Customisable reminder emails.

 ## Requirements

- * SilverStripe framework and CMS 3.1
+ * SilverStripe Framework and CMS

- * Database: MySQL, PostgreSQL, SQLite or MSSQL
- * PHP 5.3 or newer
+## Composer installation

+	composer require silverstripe/contentreview

 ## Manual installation